nomeata/haskell-for-readers/haskell-for-readers.md

   ```
 * `mapM` and `forM` apply a monadic action to each element of a list, collecting the results.
 The variants with underscore do not collect the results, e.g. when you are only interested in the monadic effect, and are more efficient.

    These functions demonstrate one benefit we get from monads that goes beyond some petty operator overloading: It distills the (still simple, but non-trivial) concept of “traversing a list while doing *something* on the side”.
-Thse functions are defined once, and we can use it in all those different contexts, whether that is handling failures, manipulating state, consuming parser input and backtracking or exploring all possibilities of non-deterministic computation.
+These functions are defined once, and we can use it in all those different contexts, whether that is handling failures, manipulating state, consuming parser input and backtracking or exploring all possibilities of non-deterministic computation.

 * `when` and `unless` are pretty simple one: If the Boolean argument is true (respectively false), the action is executed, otherwise not.